Miss Hunt – Class Teacher (Monday, Tuesday)

 Autumn Term 1:

-During week 1 of Autumn 1, we will be researching different careers with animals as part of our Careers Week.
+During week 1 of Autumn 1, we will be settling in to our new class and researching all about pandas as this is our class animal.
+We will also be researching our class artist which is Vincent Van Gogh.
 In week 2 and week 3 our work will be based on “The Large Family.”
 The work that we will be doing will be based on writing descriptions of our own family members and writing descriptions of the characters from the book.
 We then move on to read “The Tiger Who Came To Tea” in week 4 and 5.
 We will be retelling the story using Talk for Writing and we will be writing character descriptions.
-In week 6, 7 and 8 we look at the fiction book, “Elmer.”
-We will be retelling the story using Talk for Writing, creating a different ending to the story and writing character descriptions.
+In week 6 and 7 we look at the fiction book, “Elmer.”
+We will be retelling the story using Talk for Writing and writing character descriptions.

 Autumn Term 2:

-During Autumn 2, we will be looking at a variety of different genres, starting with “The Princess and The Dragon.”
-During week 1 – 3 the work that we will be doing based on “The Princess and The Dragon” will be creating character descriptions of the Princess and of the Dragon and writing a description of the setting of the story.
+During Autumn 2, we will be looking at a variety of different genres, starting with “Small Knight and George.”
+During week 1 – 3 the work that we will be doing based on “Small Knight and George” will be retelling the story using Talk for Writing, creating character descriptions of the Small Knight and George and creating a new fierce dragon character and writing a description of it.
 Week 4 is our whole school assessment week.
-In week 5 and 6 we move on to look at non-fiction texts based on castles and the different types of castles.
+In week 5 and 6 we move on to look at non-fiction texts based on castles and the different types of castles as well as the jobs that people do in castles.
 In week 7 we will be writing a letter to Santa.

 Autumn Term 1: